bitmagier/the-right-to-secure-software/The_right_to_secure_software.md

-# The right to secure software: White paper on the social aspect of software security
+# The right to secure software: Whitepaper on the social aspect of software security

 ## Abstract